mybonk/mybonk-wiki/README.md

-👉 Instructions still being ✍️ [HERE](/INSTALLATION.md) 🫵 have a look.
+👉 Instructions maintained ✍️ [HERE](/docs/INSTALLATION.md) 🫵 have a look.